Sanctuary Scholarship

 3. If your application is taken forward, it will be shared with the University’s Sanctuary Scholarship panel, who will identify the applicants that we would like to invite for an interview.

-4. For those who make it to this stage, the interviews will take place in the week commencing Monday 29 May 2023 either at our Edgbaston campus or on-line.
+4. For those who make it to this stage, the interviews will take place in the week commencing Monday 27 May 2024, either at our Edgbaston campus or on-line.

-5. Successful candidates will be identified at the interviews and notified of the outcome by the end of June.
+5. Successful candidates will be identified at the interviews and notified of the outcome by the beginning of June.
 All awards are made at the discretion of the panel and there is no appeal against a decision not to award a scholarship.

 Application Support